ArctosDB/documentation-wiki/_documentation/geology.markdown

 Geology in Arctos is used to record stratigraphic information through the addition of stratigraphic terms to a [Locality](http://handbook.arctosdb.org/documentation/locality.html) using [Geology Attributes](#geology-attributes).
 These terms are controlled by the vocabulary contained in the [CTGEOLOGY_ATTRIBUTE code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTGEOLOGY_ATTRIBUTE).
 For a summary of geologic stratigraphy, see the <a href="https://www.idigbio.org/wiki/images/7/7f/255-271_Murphy_.pdf">International Stratigraphic Guide —An abridged version</a>

+Geology is also used to record other attributes of locality including [Petrology](#petrology), Township-Section-Range, land site status, and a locality encumbrance attribute for loclaities that need to be excluded from public view.

-## Categories of Stratigraphic Classification
+## Stratigraphic Information

 Geologic strata may be classified according to many different properties.
 Each classification has its own distinctive nomenclature and some also include a hierarchical structure.
 The following kinds of strata are currently represented in Arctos:

+ - <a href="https://en.wikipedia.org/wiki/Biochronology">Biochronology</a> - strata based on the use of assemblages of fossils that are not tied to stratigraphic sections (in contrast to biostratigraphy, where they are).

  - <a href="https://en.wikipedia.org/wiki/Biostratigraphy">Biostratigraphy</a> - strata based on the fossil content of the rock bodies.

  - <a href="https://en.wikipedia.org/wiki/Chronostratigraphy">Chronostratigraphy</a> - strata based on the time of formation of the rock bodies.

  - <a href="https://en.wikipedia.org/wiki/Lithostratigraphy">Lithostratigraphy</a> - stata based on the lithologic properties of the rock.

- - <a href="https://en.wikipedia.org/wiki/Biochronology">Biochronology</a> - strata based on the use of assemblages of fossils that are not tied to stratigraphic sections (in contrast to biostratigraphy, where they are).
+ ## Petrology

+<a href="https://en.wikipedia.org/wiki/Petrology">Petrology</a> is the branch of geology that studies rocks and the conditions under which they form and utilizes the fields of mineralogy, petrography, optical mineralogy, and chemical analysis to describe the composition and texture of rocks.

 ## Geology Attributes